 The Space Court Foundation

-The Space Court Foundation is an international space law and policy research and educational organisation incorporated as a 501(c)(3) nonprofit in the US, and as an NGO in the Netherlands (EU).
+The Space Court Foundation is an international space law and policy research and educational organisation incorporated as a European NGO headquartered in the Netherlands.

 Through our global internship program, institutional partnerships, academic research, and media, our multinational leadership team fosters greater understanding, awareness, and interest in the field of space law and policy.